Sherpa Auto Transport Review 2019

 On the day of the transport, the carrier will give you a window, usually 2–4 hours, in which they can come to get the vehicle.
 Make sure you are available during that time because you’ll need to do a pre-move inspection with the driver.

 Then you send your sweet, beautiful car out into the big, bad world.
 But don’t worry, you can always check in on it by calling Sherpa to ask for a status update.
 (Fair warning, Sherpa does not offer online tracking.)
+And you won’t have a guaranteed delivery date, but in fairness, that’s a tough thing to guarantee in this industry.

 When your car gets delivered, you’ll need to hand over a big wad of cash to the driver.
 (Some will accept other forms of payment, but all drivers prefer cash.)
 That should settle your bill.
 Be sure to check for any damage before the driver takes off.